Northwoods Ledger logo

 Ice Out: The Seasonal Rhythm of the Northwoods

-In the Northwoods, spring is not a date on a calendar.
-It is a sound.
-It is the deep, tectonic groaning of lake ice under a late March sun and the eventual stacking of crystal shards against a windward shore.
-This annual event is the most significant change in our regional environment.
-It marks the definitive transition from the silent, frozen dormancy of winter to the high-energy pulse of the spring season.
+The annual ice out is the most significant change in our regional environment.
+It marks the definitive transition from the silent dormancy of winter to the high-energy pulse of the spring season.

 For those who live by the seasons, these dates are markers of history.
 Over the last three decades, the average ice out for our major lakes has settled between April 15 and April 25.
-However, the records show extreme variability.
-These dates reflect the unpredictable heart of the Wisconsin climate.
+However, the records show extreme variability that reflects the unpredictable heart of the Northwoods climate.

 Thunder Lake